rsyncOSX/RsyncOSXdocs/content/post/AddConfigurations.md

 There is not possible to save, change or delete values in assist.

-Selecting `Local` or `Remote` transfer the data to the add new configrations screen.
+Selecting `Local` or `Remote` transfer the data to the add new task.
 The following is transferred from the selected dropdown values to the add view when selecting either `Local` or `Remote`:

 - Local catalog (in Add view): `Local home`  + `/` + `Catalogs`
 - Remote catalog (in Add view): `~`  + `/` + `Catalogs`